rafelafrance/AngiospermTraiter/README.md

 ### Extract traits

-You'll need some treatment text files.
-One treatment per file.
+You'll need to download some treatment web pages, one treatment per downloaded page.
+The target data is generously provided in this [zip file](https://www.delta-intkey.com/angio/angiodata.zip) by DELTA IntKey.

 Example: